On Auslander-Type Conditions of Modules

-Let $R$ be a left Noetherian ring and $n,k\geq 0$, and let $\{M_i\}_{i\in I}$ be a family of left $R$-modules and $M=\underset{i\in I}\lim M_i$, where $I$ is a directed index set.
-By using some techniques of direct limits and transfinite induction, we prove in Section 4 that if the flat dimension of the $(n+1)$st term in a minimal injective coresolution of $M_i$ is at most $k$ for any $i\in I$, then the flat dimension of the $(n+1)$st term in a minimal injective coresolution of $M$ is also at most $k$.
+{\it Let $R$ be a left Noetherian ring and $n,k\geq 0$, and let $\{M_i\}_{i\in I}$ be a family of left $R$-modules and $M=\underset{i\in I}\lim M_i$, where $I$ is a directed index set.
+If the flat dimension of the $(n+1)$st term in a minimal injective coresolution of $M_i$ is at most $k$ for any $i\in I$, then the flat dimension of the $(n+1)$st term in a minimal injective coresolution of $M$ is also at most $k$.}

-For any $m,n\geq 0$, we introduce in Section 5 the notion of modules satisfying the Auslander-type conditions $G_n(m)$; in particular, a left $R$-module $M$ for any ring $R$ is said to satisfy the {\it Auslander condition} if the flat dimension of the $i$th term in a minimal injective coresolution of $_RM$ is at most $i-1$ for any $i\geq 1$.
-By using results obtained in the former sections, we will investigate the homological behavior of modules satisfying the Auslander-type conditions in terms of the relation between the flat (resp. injective) dimensions of modules and their injective envelopes (resp. flat covers).
-In particular, we get the following
+For any $m,n\geq 0$, we introduce in Section 4 the notion of modules satisfying the Auslander-type conditions $G_n(m)$; in particular, a left $R$-module $M$ for any ring $R$ is said to satisfy the {\it Auslander condition} if the flat dimension of the $i$th term in a minimal injective coresolution of $_RM$ is at most $i-1$ for any $i\geq 1$.
+By using Theorem 1.1 and the constructions of (co)proper (co)resolutions of modules in [H2], we will investigate the homological behavior of modules satisfying Auslander-type conditions in terms of the relation between the flat (resp. injective) dimensions of modules and their injective envelopes (resp. flat covers).
+We prove the following

 {\it Let $R$ be a left and right Noetherian ring.
 Then the following statements are equivalent.

 (1) $_RR$ satisfies the Auslander condition.

 (2) Every flat left $R$-module satisfies the Auslander condition.